Crown Street Public School: History

-In 1883 the headmaster, Mr Banks complained about an objectionable picture on the wall of a house adjoining the playground.
-There were various proposals as to how to reduce the objectionable character of the advertisement, and finally it was painted out at Departmental expense.
+In 1883 the headmaster, Mr Banks, complained about an objectionable picture on the wall of a house adjoining the playground.
+There were various proposals as to how to reduce the objectionable character of the advertisement, and finally it was painted out at departmental expense.

 Unfortunately the new accommodation was still insufficient and enrolments had to be limited.
 In 1890 new classrooms in a separate building on the northern boundary were erected.
 The enrolments in 1892 was 1,720 pupils.

-Many Jewish children attended Crown Street Public School and in 1896, the Headmaster Mr Banks wrote an account on the instructions given in the Jewish religion.
+Many Jewish children attended Crown Street Public School and in 1896, Banks wrote an account on the instructions given in the Jewish religion.
 It stated that for the past sixteen years instruction on the Jewish religion had been carried out in the school.
 At the time of the account "two Hebrew teachers, specially employed by the Jewish persuasion, attend, attend for an hour each forenoon, and so arrange their classes that every Hebrew child receives two hours" instruction per week.'

 In 1897 a two-storey building containing two classrooms on the first floor and weather sheds underneath was erected towards the rear of the site.
 This building was enlarged so as to produce an infants school of eight classrooms in 1911.
 Substantial interior remodelling of the main building, discussed since 1906, was finally carried out in 1924 and a new manual training building near the southern building was also erected.

 Secondary education was available at Crown Street from 1881 to 1960.
-The school was made a Superior Public School from 1881, and from 1913 to 1947 the school had a boys commercial secondary department and a girls domestic science department form 1913 to 1928.
-From 1929 to 1960 a girls intermediate high school operated.
+The school was made a Superior Public School from 1881, and from 1913 to 1947 the school had a boys' commercial secondary department and a girls domestic science department from 1913 to 1928.
+From 1929 to 1960 a girls' intermediate high school operated.